Country code

 A country code is a short alphanumeric identification code for countries and dependent areas.
 Its primary use is in data processing and communications.
 Several identification systems have been developed.

-The term country code frequently refers to ISO 3166-1 alpha-2, as well as the telephone country code, which is embodied in the E.164 recommendation by the International Telecommunication Union (ITU).
+The term country code frequently refers to ISO 3166-1 alpha-2 (a part of the ISO 3166 standard), as well as the telephone country code, which is embodied in the E.164 recommendation by the International Telecommunication Union (ITU).

 ISO 3166-1

 The standard ISO 3166-1 defines short identification codes for most countries and dependent areas: